-The Occupancy and Membership bylaws are available in the Bylaw binder in the Photocopy Room and on the co-op website.
+Information sources: The Occupancy and Membership bylaws are available in the Bylaw binder in the Photocopy Room and on the co-op website.
 Please check with Management for more information.
+There are also rules about in the Membership Bylaw Article 5.3. about Splitting a household.

-There are documents about moving units and relocation on the co-op website in the topic Membership, long-term guests and relocation.
+There are documents and explanations about moving units and relocation on the co-op website in the Topic "Membership, long-term guests and relocation".

-See also: Occupancy standards See also: Moving (unit condition)

-See also: Units
+See also: Occupancy standards See also: Moving (unit condition) See also: Units